-Accessory roof curb details and dimensions are shown in Fig. 9.
+Accessory roof curb details and dimensions are shown in Fig. 7.
 Assemble and install accessory roof curb in accordance with instructions shipped with the curb.

 NOTE: The gasketing of the unit to the roof curb is critical for a watertight seal.
-Install gasket supplied with the roof curb as shown in Fig. 9.
+Install gasket supplied with the roof curb as shown in Fig. 7.
 Improperly applied gasket can also result in air leaks and poor unit performance.

 Curb should be level.
 This is necessary for unit drain to function properly.
-Unit leveling tolerances are shown in Fig. 8.
+Unit leveling tolerances are shown in Fig. 6.
 Refer to Accessory Roof Curb Installation Instructions for additional information as required.

-Fig. 8 - Unit Leveling Tolerances
+Fig. 6 - Unit Leveling Tolerances

 Install insulation, cant strips, roofing felt, and counter flashing as shown.
 Ductwork must be attached to curb and not to the unit.
-The accessory thru-the-base power package must be installed before the unit is set on the roof curb.